-- (3) Failure by a system in any month to achieve treatment credit at least equal to the level of treatment required in paragraph (1) of this subdivision is a violation of the treatment technique requirement. - (4) If the State determines during a sanitary survey or an equivalent source water assessment that, after a system completed the monitoring conducted under section 5-1.81(a)(1) or (2) of this Subpart, significant changes occurred in the system's watershed that could lead to increased contamination of the source water by Cryptosporidium, the system shall take actions specified by the State to address the contamination. - (c) Unfiltered system Cryptosporidium treatment requirements. - (1) Determination of mean Cryptosporidium level. - (i) Following completion of the initial source water monitoring required under section 5-1.81(a)(1) of this Subpart, unfiltered systems shall calculate the arithmetic mean of all Cryptosporidium sample concentrations reported for such monitoring.
+- (c) Unfiltered system Cryptosporidium treatment requirements. - (1) Determination of mean Cryptosporidium level. - (i) Following completion of the initial source water monitoring required under section 5-1.81(a)(1) of this Subpart, unfiltered systems shall calculate the arithmetic mean of all Cryptosporidium sample concentrations reported for such monitoring.
 Systems shall report this value to the State for approval no later than six months after the month the system is required to complete initial source water monitoring based on the schedule referenced in section 5-1.81(a)(3) of this Subpart. - (ii) Following completion of the second round of source water monitoring required under section 5-1.81(a)(2) of this Subpart, unfiltered systems shall calculate the arithmetic mean of all Cryptosporidium sample concentrations reported under that monitoring.
-Systems shall report this value to the State for approval no later than six months after the month the system is required to complete the second round of source water monitoring based on the schedule referenced in section 5-1.81(a)(3) of this Subpart. - (iii)If the monthly Cryptosporidium sampling frequency varies, systems shall first calculate a monthly average for each month of monitoring.
-Systems shall then use these monthly average concentrations, rather than individual sample concentrations, in the calculation of the mean Cryptosporidium level in subparagraphs (i) or (ii) of this paragraph. - (iv) The report to the State of the mean Cryptosporidium levels calculated under subparagraphs (i) and (ii) of this paragraph shall include a summary of the source water monitoring data used for the calculation. - (2) Cryptosporidium inactivation requirements.
+Systems shall report this value to the State for approval no later than six months after the month the system is required to complete the second round of source water monitoring based on the schedule referenced in section 5-1.81(a)(3) of this Subpart. - (iii) If the monthly Cryptosporidium sampling frequency varies, systems shall first calculate a monthly average for each month of monitoring.
+Systems shall then use these monthly average concentrations, rather than individual sample concentrations, in the calculation of the mean Cryptosporidium level in subparagraph (i) or (ii) of this paragraph. - (iv) The report to the State of the mean Cryptosporidium levels calculated under subparagraphs (i) and (ii) of this paragraph shall include a summary of the source water monitoring data used for the calculation. - (2) Cryptosporidium inactivation requirements.
 Unfiltered systems shall provide the level of inactivation for Cryptosporidium specified in this paragraph, based on their mean Cryptosporidium levels as determined under paragraph (1) of this subdivision and according to the schedule in subdivision (d) of this section. - (i) Unfiltered systems with a mean Cryptosporidium level of 0.01 oocysts/L or less shall provide at least 2-log Cryptosporidium inactivation. - (ii) Unfiltered systems with a mean Cryptosporidium level of greater than 0.01 oocysts/L shall provide at least 3-log Cryptosporidium inactivation. - (3) Inactivation treatment technology requirements.
-Unfiltered systems shall use chlorine dioxide, ozone, or UV to meet the Cryptosporidium inactivation requirements of this section.
+Unfiltered systems shall use chlorine dioxide, ozone, or UV to meet the Cryptosporidium inactivation requirements of this section. - (i) Systems that use chlorine dioxide or ozone and fail to achieve the Cryptosporidium inactivation required in paragraph (2) of this subdivision on more than one day in the calendar month are in violation of the treatment technique requirement.